BITE-SIZED PHILOSOPHY | CHILDHOOD

 Photo credit: CriterionBabe.
 Through a Glass Darkly 1961, Ingmar Bergman.

-Like most problems, this one is not new.
+Like most problems, this one isn’t new.

-We tell children that humans have agency: that we make our own choices and therefore are responsible for our lives.
+We tell children that humans have agency, that we make our own choices and, therefore, are responsible for our lives.
 We then prevent children from making as many choices as possible, funnelling as much of their life as we can into a prescribed mold (that all evidence suggests produces despair, anxiety, dread, and meaninglessness).

 The brilliant philosopher and psychoanalyst Alan Watts outlined this problem years ago in this wonderful lecture.
-He began by pointing out the flaws in our very understanding of what a person is: We define a person as a being, separate from the world in a certain sense, that has agency: that is, control and responsibility over it’s own life.
+He began by pointing out the flaws in our very understanding of what a person is; we define a person as a being, separate from the world in a certain sense, that has agency — that is, control and responsibility over its own life.

-What Is A Person?
+What Is a Person?

 --